clojang/clojang/README.md

 ## Erlang, Clojure, and JInterface [&#x219F;](#table-of-contents)

-If you are interested in building your own JInterface ``.jar`` file for use with a Clojure project, be sure fo check out the page []() on the Clojang docs site.
+If you are interested in building your own JInterface ``.jar`` file for use with a Clojure project, be sure fo check out the page [Building JInterface for Clojure](http://oubiwann.github.io/clojang/current/89-building-jinterface.html) on the Clojang docs site.

 ## License [&#x219F;](#table-of-contents)